 Has there ever been a guide to better health and beauty that hasn’t mentioned the requirement to drink plenty of water?
 Hydration (i.e. guzzling 1.5 – 2 liters daily) is the most important rule to helping your body’s largest organ – the skin – function properly… particularly if you’re working long hours under stressful conditions.
 And every supermodel swears by it!
 It’s the most obvious but cost effective solution to cleaner, brighter skin.

-For an easy way to up your fluid intake, switch out your morning coffee for a cup of pure green tea which contains skin-protecting antioxidants and anti-inflammatory properties and invest in a water carafe or BPA-free drinking bottle to keep on your desk at all times.
+For an easy way to up your fluid intake, switch out your morning coffee for a cup of your favorite pure green tea brand which contains skin-protecting antioxidants and anti-inflammatory properties and invest in a water carafe or BPA-free drinking bottle to keep on your desk at all times.

 It’s the age-old advice your mother gave you (and probably your grandmother, too) – get your beauty sleep.
 Sleep is not only critical for normal brain function (being able to concentrate during the day, regulating hormones to stop us craving sugar and snacks throughout just to keep going) but it’s also the time when your skin undertakes its deepest repair work.

 Make sure you wash bedding on a high heat weekly to prevent zit-causing bacteria which can build up on pillowcases and dust mites which can irritate and flare up allergies.
 If your mattress is very old, you might want to think about upgrading your model to something a little more comfortable.
 Deep-sleep promotes a healthier rate of skin cell turnover, which is essential if you want to wake up looking well rested.
 For those of us not on a supermodel’s budget for redecoration, one new-on-the-market option is the Eve memory foam mattress, which presents itself as the high quality/reasonably priced choice, and has been the subject of a number of positive independent reviews.